 4) “All Natural” Skin Care with “No Chemicals”

 I get annoyed with the “natural” vs “chemicals” argument because natural chemicals occur.
 A lot.
 That’s how we have water and oxygen.
 Also, natural skin care companies are SELLING YOU A PRODUCT WITH MARKETING.
 Why people think that an organic or a “no chemicals” claim on a label means the company is revolutionary and incapable of using alternative facts is beyond me.
 Remember mineral sunscreens?
 The ones that are based with zinc and titanium oxide?
-Years ago these were considered “dangerous” and “possibly toxic,” yet now they’re being advertised as “pure,” “natural,” and “mineral based.”
+Years ago these were considered “dangerous” and “possibly toxic.”
+Now they’re being advertised as “pure,” “natural,” and “mineral based.”
 Marketing, meet trends.

 5) Splash Masks

-No shade, but shade, I’ve noticed a lot of Korean beauty gurus on Youtube have talked about Blithe’s splash mask at one point or another, gushing about it being “their favorite.”
+I’ve noticed a lot of Korean beauty gurus on Youtube have talked about Blithe’s splash mask at one point or another, gushing about it being “their favorite.”
 Personally, if a product was one of my favorites I would probably mention it in more than one or two videos before never mentioning/featuring it ever again.

 7) Repackaged, Over Hyped, Yet Still Simple (Like My Ex After a Haircut)

 NEW NEVER BEFORE SEEN BREAKTHROUGH FORMULA TO MAGICALLY REDUCE WRINKLES: is a hyaluronic acid serum with a $50 price tag.

 8) Sheet Mask Perform Face Miracles